isomerpages/moe-junyuanpri/_parents-portal/Announcements.md

 Announcements
 =============

+### JYPS Open House 2024&nbsp; !New

+Dear Parents,

+We would like to invite you to join us for Junyuan Primary School’s  Open House 2024 on Friday, 21 June 2024 from 9.00am to 12.00pm.

+You may register using QR code or via this link&nbsp;[https://go.gov.sg/jyps-virtual-open-hse](https://go.gov.sg/jyps-virtual-open-hse).
+We look forward to your registration.

 Dear JYPS Students and Parents,

 Do you have a teacher in mind to nominate for the Caring Teacher Awards